ThomasKimble/ThomasKimble.github.io/_software/rocket-crash.md

 # Goal

+During a semester, we had the goal of getting familiar with the architecture and functionalities of a 32 bit microprocessor.
+In particular we dealt with memory and different IO peripherals such as bluetooth, wifi, touch screens, buttons and sound.

-The goal of this project was to create a game for the Nintendo DS using all of its features, including the both ARM processors, the on board timers and the graphic and sound modules.
+The goal of this particular project was to create a game for the Nintendo DS using all of its features: both ARM processors, on board timers, graphics, sound, keypad and buttons, touchscreen and external storage.

-# Method

-# Graphics
+# Game

+I decided to create and arcade-like game named Rocket-Crash.
+The aim of the game is to move a rocket around the screen while avoiding platforms.
+The user can use the keypad and buttons or the touchscreen to navigate through menus and to move the rocket.
+There are two modes in the game:
+* **Infinite**: Get the highest score before crashing
+* **Level**: Complete levels of a set length

+Different *powers* can be obtained if the rocket hits a *power cube*.
+These powers are the following and can be seen in the graphics shown below:
+* **x2**: Doubles the rocket's movement speed
+* **÷2**: Halves the rocket's movement speed
+* **Teleport**: The rocket can teleport from one side of the screen to the other
+* **Invert**: Inverts the rocket's movement
+* **Bomb**: Instantly explodes causing a rocket crash

+In addition, high scores are saved and can be accessed via the main menu.
+The game can be paused and restarted at any time.

 <!-- Slideshow container -->
 <div class="slideshow-container">